Arvanu

 Governance is easiest to fix before the workflow goes live.

-If the hard part is not the model but the decisions around it, this is exactly the kind of work I help with.
+If the hard part is not the model but the decisions around it, this is exactly what I own as Head of AI — fractional, interim, or full-time.

 Book a call